sandstorm-org/tempest/README.md

 ### Via Build Tool

 The build tool will eventually take care of the entire process of installing the remaining dependencies and building Tempest.
-However it is in progress, so it will only take care of the first part of the build process.
+However it is in progress (see #2), so it will only take care of the first part of the build process.

 Run `make toolchain` to install the following dependencies (using the in-progress build tool):